KahinaBch/mvgwas-nf/README.md

 nextflow run mvgwas.nf -with-docker
 ```

-**Important**: Since release `22.12.0-edge`, DSL1 is not further supported in Nextflow.
-Until `mvgwas-nf` is migrated to DSL2, the pipeline should be run using an older Nextflow release.
+**Important**: This pipeline has been updated to DSL2 syntax and is compatible with newer Nextflow versions.
+However, if you are using Java 8, you need to use Nextflow version 22.04.0 or compatible versions that support Java 8.
-This can be done using `NXF_VER` before Nextflow commands, e.g. `NXF_VER=22.04.0 nextflow run dgarrimar/mvgwas-nf -with-docker`.
+This can be done using `NXF_VER` before Nextflow commands, e.g. `NXF_VER=22.04.0 nextflow run mvgwas.nf -with-docker`.

 ## Pipeline usage